flocasts/lynx-scoreboard/README.md

 Create a Scoreboard Interface to listen to updates from FinishLynx

+## Publish new version
+Edit Cloud Build trigger by updating _FLO_NPM_TOKEN with a valid github personal access token.
+Update version in package.json
+Merge changes to master branch

 ## Usage Example
 Use "npm run build" to create dist version of example.js Open terminal and cd to "lynx-scoreboard\dist"